Two years after its launch at Bauma 2016, the ATF 60G-3 from manufacturer Tadano is now available for sale.

 According to Tadano, the 60 tonne capacity ATF 60G-3 has a drive concept designed to optimise weight distribution, resulting in a 10 t axle load configuration.
 To achieve this required a redesign of the axle layout and placement of the engine.
 This means the ATF 60G-3 has two front axles and one rear axle, while the undercarriage and superstructure are driven by a rear engine installed on the superstructure.
 This setup, Tadano said, distributes the main boom’s weight more efficiently on the axles and shifts weight to the rear.

-The ATF 60G-3 is equipped with a 20 t hook block in its 10 t axle load configuration, which enables it to lift up to 17.1 t, taking into account the maximum hoisting winch traction.
-In addition, the three-axle crane has been optimised for axle loads of 12 t, 13 t and 16.5 t, said Tadano.
+The ATF 60G-3 has a 20 tonne hook block in its 10 tonne axle load configuration, which enables it to lift up to 17.1 tonnes, taking into account the maximum hoisting winch traction.
+In addition, the three-axle crane has been optimised for axle loads of 12, 13 and 16.5 tonnes, said Tadano.